bbui1997/Ansible-Lab/README.md

 When starting out with a fresh Linux machine, it isn't obvious how to get everything setup.

-Since the Ansible machine for ACMS is a RHEL 6 machine, the instructions below will be for RHEL 6 machines.
 #### Install Development Tools
 Development Tools include gcc, g++, make, libtool, rpmbuild, and autoconf.
 These are required to install other required software (using pip to install ansible).
 [Link here](https://tecadmin.net/install-development-tools-on-centos/)